Constructions of words rich in palindromes and pseudopalindromes: Comments and open questions

 The first author acknowledges financial support from the Czech Science Foundation grant GA\v CR 13-03538S and the second author acknowledges financial support from the Czech Science Foundation grant GA\v CR 13-35273P.
-The computer experiments were performed using the open-source algebra system \texttt{SAGE} \cite{sage_6}.
+The computer experiments were performed using the open-source computer algebra system \texttt{SageMath\textbf{}} \cite{sage_6_10}.
+We would like to thank the anonymous referee who provided us with useful hints to improve the article.

 \IfFileExists{biblio.bib}{ }{ }